Phil's Narrow Gauge

 RPO 66 Update

 I have all 50 spots signed up for an RPO kit.
 At present, I have 6 on the waiting list should any of the 50 change their minds.
 We'll see how that works out.
 I have almost all the brass masters I need for the RPO.
-I do need 1 more of the side steps laser cut in brass.
-Also need the time to make spin casting molds and silicon molds for the resin parts.
-I'm now thinking the fall of 2022 at this point.
-The 7/8ths project I took on is proving to be bigger than anticipated.
+I do need 1 more grab iron kind of step used on the end buffer.
+4 per car.
+I have the 3D drawing but do to shipping cost with Shapeways, want to be sure I don't need anything else.
+Also need to make numerous spin casting molds.

 Rolling Stock